How To Control CPU Fan Speed on Laptop and PC Windows 10/11

 How To lower the fan speed on a PC and Laptop?

-You can get into BIOS settings and there locate fan control options.
+You can get into BIOS settings and locate fan control options.
 Use these options to lower to turn down the fan speed.